-Frederiksberg is a charming and historic city district in Copenhagen.
-It has a rich cultural life – and its own municipality status along with its own city hall, although entirely surrounded by neighbourhoods belonging to the Municipality of Copenhagen.
+Frederiksberg is a charming and historic city district in Copenhagen featuring the most lovely gardens (Frederiksberg Gardens).
+The area has a rich cultural life – and its own municipality status along with its own city hall, although entirely surrounded by neighbourhoods belonging to the Municipality of Copenhagen.

-What in particular contributes to the area being so attractive today, is the short distance to the city’s wealth of attractions such as museums, theatres and plentiful shopping opportunities.
+What in particular contributes to Frederiksberg Gardens and the area being so attractive today, is the short distance to the city’s wealth of attractions such as museums, theatres and plentiful shopping opportunities.

 In the mid 18th century, Frederiksberg developed into a popular entertainment district, filled with theatres and other intriguing diversion options.